A Training for New Independent School Board Chairs

 12:10 – 1:00 pm

 As Board Chair, you need to set the tone for the culture of your board.
-In this session we will define board culture and why it is important.
-You will learn the key dimensions of board culture and how board culture is exhibited.
-You will be empowered to create the kind of board dynamics that are essential to high board performance.
+In this session we will define board culture and discuss why it is important.
+You will learn the key dimensions of board culture, how board culture is exhibited, and how you can improve it.
+You will be empowered to create the kind of board dynamics that are essential to a high performing board.

 Break